huangzhenhong/azure-basics/README.md

-# azure-basics
+# Azure Basics
-Notes for Azure
+Notes for Azure Powershell and CLI Basic usages